-- The metal was named after asteroid Pallas of the Greek goddess Athena.
+- The metal was named after the asteroid Pallas of the Greek goddess Athena.

 - The metal serves as a catalyst in many chemical processes like hydrogenation, petroleum cracking, and dehydrogenation.

-- Palladium is a Lindlar catalyst and sometimes referred to as Lindlar Palladium.
+- Palladium is a Lindlar catalyst and is sometimes referred to as Lindlar Palladium.